bkil/freedom-fighters/en/article/twtxt-yarn-social.md

 ### Static HTML rendering

-* Alternate content metadata field to link to a HTML/gemini version of the feed (unless a polyglot to begin with as per )
+* Alternate content metadata field to link to a HTML/gemini version of the feed (unless a polyglot to begin with as per #search_engine_optimization )
 * The HTML version should be accessible though a minimal web client without JavaScript and for #search_engine_optimization
 * Posts should be legible, but it need not look perfect
 * It may be shown in full fidelity by a dedicated client or web app using progressive enhancement